clardean008/Collection_Me/README Project 1 ELK Stack Deployment Week 13.md

  Load balancing ensures that the application will be highly avalible, in addition to restricting _access_ to the network.
 -What aspect of security do load balancers protect? load balancers protect organzations against distributed denial-of-service(DDoS) attacks.
 The load balencer does this by shifting attach traffic  from the companies server to a public cloud servier.

 -What is the advantage of a jump box?_ a Jump box biggest advantages is that its a single point of access into the network and it is secure.
 All admin people use the jump box to login to the  network before performing any administrive tasks.
+This way login, time and what they have done can be tracked.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _log files_ and system _operating system_.